sindresorhus/hide-files-on-github/readme.md

 # Hide Files on GitHub

-> Chrome extension - Hide dotfiles from the GitHub file browser
+> Chrome extension - Hide nonessential files from the GitHub file browser

-In the options, you can choose between hiding or dimming files matching a custom regex.
+In the options, you can choose what files/directories to hide with a custom regex.

 ![](screenshot.png)